 See also: List of rice dishes

-Risotto alla milanese con ossobuco di vitello piemontese
+Risotto alla milanese with ossobuco di vitello piemontese

-Rice (riso) dishes are very common in Northern Italy, especially in the Lombardia and Veneto regions, though rice dishes are found throughout the country.
+Rice dishes are very common in northern Italy, especially in the Lombardy and Veneto regions, though rice dishes are found throughout the country.

 See also: List of fish dishes